 Aaron’s phone went off around 5:45 a.m. (whee) and I couldn’t really get back to sleep.
 At 6:45 we were both awake, but I didn’t leave until about 7:30 a.m.

 I got home and started working.
 It was frustrating because emails kept coming in while I was trying to answer the ones from overnight.
-But eventually I got caught up, dealt with some of my other duties and chatted with my friend Leila about potentially starting a MeetUp group.
+But eventually I got caught up, dealt with some of my other duties and chatted with a friend about potentially starting a MeetUp group.

 The rest of the workday passed pretty quietly, then my trainer Elston put me through my paces with upper body exercises.